Ellotron/war-rig/rules/README.md

 ### Various

 - Lesser Faction - Represent non-player factions that can be more easily recruited to your cause.
+- Inventory - an area near each player where they keep tech cards.

 ## Setup

-Place the tech cards and coercion counters where everyone can reach them.
-Place a supply of coloured resource cubes in near location according to the colours printed in each location.
+Place a supply of coloured resource tokens in near location according to the colours printed in each location.
+Place all other tokens and the tech deck where every one can reach them.

 Decide who will go first, 2nd, 3rd etc and sit by the Home Base with that number.
 Each player starts with the following: